sanand0/prompts/afterslides.md

 - In each slide, add ≤5 bullet points, each ≤30 words, that support the H2 heading with content from the transcript.
   - Highlight in **bold** the top 1-3 phrases that most closely support the slide heading, if applicable.
   - Prefer augmenting the claim with a brief reason, impact, or implication ("what / why / so what").

+# Style

-- **Write headings and bullets as complete, standalone sentences in simple, flowing, conversational prose**.
-Avoid telegraphic phrases.
+- Write headings and bullets as complete, standalone sentences.
+- Use natural, flowing language as if explaining the concept to a colleague.
+Avoid telegraphic fragments.

-Fact-checking and appendices:
+# Fact-checking and appendices

 - Searching online to fact-check each bullet.
 On errors, append an `(**Edit**: ...)` note to the bullet explaining the correction and link to the source.
 Link directly relevant and useful external references from bullet text.
 Use links sparingly.
 - After each summary, include the first 10 words of the slide's relevant transcript inside a `<transcript>` tag to show where the summary is inserted.